We are the first Comprehensive Stroke Center in Alabama.

 Stroke Resources

-UAB was the first hospital in Alabama to be certified as a Comprehensive Stroke Center by the American Heart Association/American Stroke Association and The Joint Commission, a nonprofit national health care accreditation agency.
-This elite designation recognizes hospitals that maintain the staff, training, and technology to treat patients with the most complex strokes, at any time of day or night.
-We handle more than 1,800 stroke cases annually, the most serious of them within our dedicated Neurointensive Care Unit and Stroke Unit.
-U.S. News & World Report consistently ranks UAB Neurology and Neurosurgery among the top programs of their kind in the nation.
+UAB was the first hospital in Alabama to be certified as a Comprehensive Stroke Center by the American Heart Association/American Stroke Association and The Joint Commission, a nonprofit national agency that measures the quality of health care.
+This designation recognizes hospitals that maintain the staff, training, and technology to treat patients with the most complex strokes, at any time of day or night.

-When a stroke patient arrives at the UAB Hospital Emergency Department, a “Code Stroke” is activated, triggering a rapid response team that evaluates the patient to ensure that the most appropriate care is provided in the shortest time possible.
-Our range of advanced treatments includes acute therapies such as the clot-busting medication Alteplase (tPA), along with catheter-based procedures such as thrombectomy, aspiration, and stenting.
-The extensive resources and technologies of our neurovascular stroke service are not available at other hospitals in the area.
+When a person arrives at the UAB Hospital Emergency Department with a stroke, a “Code Stroke” is activated.
+A rapid response team evaluates the patient to ensure that we provide the most appropriate care in the shortest time possible.
+Our advanced treatments include the clot-busting medication alteplase and catheter-based procedures, such as thrombectomy, aspiration, and stenting.
+Some of our resources and technologies are only available at UAB.

-After admission and initial management, stroke patients are further evaluated in our dedicated Stroke Unit, which is staffed by nurses, physicians, and rehabilitation therapists who specialize in stroke.
-Every patient undergoes a thorough, individualized diagnostic workup with advanced imaging technologies to determine the underlying cause of the stroke.
+After admission and initial management, patients with stroke are further evaluated in our dedicated Stroke Unit, which is staffed by specialized nurses, physicians, and rehabilitation therapists.
+One of their goals is to determine the underlying cause of the stroke.

-When it’s time to begin the recovery process, UAB Spain Rehabilitation Center provides comprehensive rehabilitation programs that are customized to each patient.
-UAB created a Stroke Recovery Clinic (SRC) to help stroke survivors recover more effectively, with fewer long-term effects.
-One of only a few clinics of its type in the country, the SRC combines speech, occupational, and physical therapy with neuropsychology care and social work services.
+When it’s time to begin the recovery process, UAB Spain Rehabilitation Center provides complete rehabilitation programs that are customized to each patient.
+UAB created a Stroke Recovery Clinic to help survivors recover faster and with fewer long-term effects.
+One of only a few clinics of its type in the country, the Stroke Recovery Clinic combines speech, occupational, and physical therapy with neuropsychology care and assistance from social workers.

-UAB strives to provide the highest quality evidence-based stroke care to our community.
-The information listed in this report provides data on key performance measures that reflect our commitment to excellent care.
+UAB strives to provide the highest quality of care that is backed by the latest research.
+This report provides data on key performance measures that reflect our commitment to excellent care.

 Videos